 ASVAB Practice Test Online.
 This site provides some testing resources to help prepare people looking to enter the military.
 Considering many students go directly from high school to the military, this site has been able to pull links like this one: http://shsweb.stanwood.wednet.edu/index.php/counseling-mainmenu-145 and http://veterans.utk.edu/links-va-and-military-benefits/.

-CNA Free Training.
-This is another website designed to provide highly niched practice resources for someone looking to go into a career as a nursing assistant.
+CNA Free Training and CNA Classes Near Me.
+These websites are designed to provide highly niched practice resources for someone looking to go into a career as a nursing assistant.
 Again, not surprisingly, the highly specific nature of this content lends itself well to educational sites focusing on similar medical and nursing pursuits.
 As such, this site has landed valuable links like this one from Clark University: http://www2.clarku.edu/departments/prehealth/exploring/additionallinks.cfm.

 While all of these various examples are unique, they should provide some food for thought in terms of how you can use your existing content, or expand your content in ways that will allow you to earn some extremely valuable .edu links.